 Remember some basic geometry?!
 (Don’t be scared) To figure out the centre strip that you will start with depends on the width you’d like as well.
 I wanted a ‘small-ish’ bag that could hold just necessities so 6″ wide and about 19″ long to fold over worked well.
 Measure off a favourite purse if need be.

 That meant the centre rope- strip is 13″ (19″ – (3″ + 3″) = 13″ Then the final oval will be 19″ x 6″.
 Easy right?

-Starting with the 13″ strip (or whatever you desire) sew the first line between the 2 and then curve around at the end and continue outward.
+Starting with the 13″ strip (or whatever you desire) sew the first line between the 2 strips of rope Pins can help hold it) and then curve around at the end and continue outward.
+Adjust the amount of rope when coming around a curved section to keep it flat.
+You may want to practice how-to-sew-rope with simple bowl making sewing tutorials.
 I have a flatbed machine but piling some books can help to make a flat surface to make sure it ends up flat.
-The rope ends can be fused by heating/melting a bit with a candle flame or lighter but be careful to not light it on fire!
+The rope ends can be fused by heating/melting a bit with a candle flame or lighter before cutting with scissors, but be careful to not light it on fire!
 Polyester WILL BURN!

 Embellish if you like

 As you know; I like blue.
 I have also been de-constructing a whack of jeans lately so I added a few strips of diagonal cut denim and tie dyed strips wrapped around the rope.
 I like the random nature of them and it sort of looks like basket weaving.

 The Zigzag catches both rope edges and also the strips.
 Check to see if you’ve missed any spots before finishing.
 I hold it up to the light.
 Once you get sewing it goes quite quickly.

 Deciding on the Clasp